 This chutney balances that tartness with fresh Ontario peaches and our own McIntosh apples across curry powder, cinnamon sticks, fresh cloves, ginger and brown sugar into a complex base.
 Then I added Chernobyl jalapenos and an exclusive ghost / habanero hybrid pepper for a sweet and medium heat level.

-Mol-eh! is available exclusively through Taste the 4th Sense and from Sorry Sauce directly.
+Mol-eh! is available exclusively through Taste the Flavour Emporium and from Sorry Sauce directly.

 Back soon!